vladkinoman/just-my-notes/README.md

 Subfolders:

-- **dev-management**: notes on product/project/team management, use of Kanban method, use of Agile methodologies, etc.

-- **software-desing**: notes on software design + SDLC.

-  Subfolders:

-  - **api**: notes on creating and using the API (+ REST API).
-  - **design-patterns**: notes on implementing and using the design patterns.
-  - **uml**: unified modeling language, diagrams, examples.

-- **software-development**: notes on programming, testing, and the use of various technologies to perform those tasks.

-  Subfolders:

-  - **git**: notes on the use of my favorite version control system.

-  - **programming-languages**: there are so many programming languages, so I decided to create  one folder where I will track my favorite ones.
-I will write down Pros&Cons, contradictory language features and their use, Q/As, and comparisons between languages.

-  - **types-of-software-development**: general information and terminology from the various fields of software engineering.

-    Subfolders:
+├── api
+├── design-patterns
+├── git
+├── pl: *programming languages, their pros & cons, cool concepts & tools* ├── tdd
+├── uml: *unified modeling language, diagrams, examples* └── web: *as a system and a set of frameworks*

+Folders to add:

 - **3d-game-development**: notes on 3D (inc. AutoCAD) and game development.
 - **data-science**: notes on app development for solving problems of data science fields such as machine learning.
-    - **enterprise**: notes on desktop and enterprise app development.
 - **mobile-development**: notes on Android and iOS mobile development.
-    - **web-development**: notes on back-end, front-end and full-stack web development.

 - **software-testing**: notes on the software testing process, which includes Design by Contract and Unit testing.

 ## Tests